 Climbing roses make a big impact in the garden.
-Roses are aggressive growers and climbers, capable of growing many feet in a season.
+They are aggressive growers and climbers, capable of growing many feet in a season.
 They also take up tough spaces in your garden, like vertical walls that are getting a lot of sun with possibly poor or little soil at the base.
 Climbers can turn that bare wall or unsightly fence into a tapestry . . . or a new unsightly mess—a thicket of briars—if you get lazy about pruning and training.
 But if start them right and follow a simple five-step process, the results can be glorious.

 Step 1.
-Structure for Your Climbing Rose
+Provide Structure

 Step 2.
 Wait a Year After Planting